Gisborne railway station

-Gisborne railway station is located on the Deniliquin line in Victoria, Australia.
-It serves the town of New Gisborne, and it opened on 8 July 1861.
+Gisborne railway station is a regional railway station on the Bendigo Line, part of the Victorian railway network.
+It serves the north-western suburb and town of New Gisborne, in Victoria, Australia.
+Gisborne station is a ground level unstaffed station, featuring two side platforms.
+It opened on 8 July 1861.

 History

 Gisborne station opened on 8 July 1861, when the railway line was extended from Sunbury to Woodend.
-Like the town itself, the station was after Henry Fyshe Gisborne, who was Commissioner of Crown Lands for the Port Phillip District between 1839-1840.
+Like the town itself, the station was after Henry Fyshe Gisborne, who was Commissioner of Crown Lands for the Port Phillip District between 1839 and 1840.

 In 1910, the station became a block post for all trains on the line.
 In 1922, an interlocking frame was provided in the station building on Platform 1.

 By 1990, siding "B" and the track that passed through the former goods shed were abolished.
-In 1994, the connection between siding "A" and a crossover, that was located at the Up end of the station, was removed.
-In 1996, boom barriers replaced hand gates at the Station Road level crossing, located at the Down end of the station.
-The Up end crossover was also removed by that year.
+In 1994, the connection between siding "A" and a crossover, that was located at the up end of the station, was removed.
+In 1996, boom barriers replaced hand gates at the Station Road level crossing, located at the down end of the station.
+The up end crossover was also removed by that year.
 In 2000, the goods shed was destroyed by fire.

 On 17 January 2005, the interlocking frame was abolished.
 In March 2014, the platforms were extended to accommodate longer trains.